Martinomagnifico/quarto-appearance/README.md

 The animations will start automatically after or at each slide or fragment change if the HTML is set up to use Appearance.

+Version 1.3.0 adds an option to animate the words in a sentence, or the letters in a word.

 ## Basics